inclusive-design/adaptive-palette/docs/devDoc/README.md

 - [Cell Types](CellTypes.md) — every registered cell type, its options, and how to add a new one.
 - [Bliss Sentences](BlissSentences.md) — how an English sentence becomes a row of Bliss symbols, and the shared gloss lookup behind it.
+- [Storage](Storage.md) — the storage interface, the IndexedDB backend, and the message log cache that keeps reads synchronous.
 - [Testing](Testing.md) — the browser test setup and how to run it.
 - [Packaging the Desktop Build](Deployment.md) — how the macOS and Windows bundles are built, how to test one, and the release checklist.